Updated: January 5, 2022

 1. African Black Soap Shampoo – Heavy Cleanser

-An African black soap shampoo is a great way to cleanse your natural hair without shampoo.
-It involves liquefying typical authentic black soap and adding oils as well as humectants to it to make sure it doesn’t dry out your hair.
+An African black soap shampoo is a great way to cleanse your natural hair without traditional shampoo.
+It involves liquefying authentic black soap and adding oils as well as humectants to it to make sure it doesn’t dry out your hair.
 We have a full African black soap shampoo recipe here.

 This is because, on its own, African black soap is a pretty powerful natural cleanser.